 In the travel world, online reviews and rates are known to have a significant impact on a traveler’s decision to book a particular hotel.
-This is an undeniable fact but how much do we, as hoteliers, know about reviews and its effects on your hotel’s conversion rate and direct bookings?
-TrustYou conducted a recent study which revealed the amount of hotel reviews and pricing directly correlated with a traveler’s decision to book.
-The findings specifically revealed that when traveler’s compare hotels with the same rates, traveler’s were nearly four times more likely to book the hotel with higher reviews.
-In addition, 76% of respondents stated that they would be willing to pay more for a hotel with a higher average review rating.
+This is an undeniable fact, but how much do we, as hoteliers, know about reviews and its effects on your hotel’s conversion rate and direct bookings?
+TrustYou conducted a recent study that revealed the number of hotel reviews and pricing directly correlated with a traveler’s decision to book.
+The findings specifically revealed that when travelers compare hotels with the same rates, travelers were nearly four times more likely to book the hotel with higher reviews.
+Also, 76% of respondents stated that they would be willing to pay more for a hotel with a higher average review rating.
 We can conclude from these results that reviews are the deciding factor and highly influential when it comes to choosing a hotel despite the price.
-Keep in mind however, that guests regard the amount of reviews just as important as the overall rating.
-Although positive reviews are important the amount of reviews must also be taken into consideration.
+Keep in mind, however, that guests regard the number of reviews just as important as the overall rating.
+Although positive reviews are important, the number of reviews must also be taken into consideration.
 That said, hoteliers need to build their hotel’s credibility and reputation by encouraging guests to leave reviews.

 Make iPad Accessible during Check-out

-Give Option to Leave Review using the TV
+Give the Option to Leave Reviews using the TV

-With more hotels giving guests the option to check-out from their rooms using the television, allow this to be an opportunity to tactfully ask the guest to leave a review.
-When allowing guests to check-out from the television, hotels can get them to sign in to their Gmail accounts and leave a review on Google +.
-You may want to add a Google + badge or button that would lead the guest directly to the hotel’s Google + page after they sign in.
+With more hotels giving guests the option to check-out from their rooms using the television, allow this to be an opportunity to ask the guest to leave a review tactfully.
 Having the guest leave a review before confirming check-out will increase the likelihood of him or her writing a review.

 Create Custom WiFi Homepage